darinz/ML/practice-1/p2/solution_p2.md

 **Note:** Option (a) was also accepted as logistic regression can refer to multi-class extensions.

-**8. Suppose we've split a dataset into train, validation, and test sets; trained a regression model on the train set; and found the optimal value for a regularization constant $\lambda$.
+**Problem 8.
+Suppose we've split a dataset into train, validation, and test sets; trained a regression model on the train set; and found the optimal value for a regularization constant $\lambda$.
 Select all of the regression methods for which adding the validation set into the train set and retraining can change the optimal value for $\lambda$.**
 *   (a) LASSO regression
 *   (b) Ridge regression